 However, remember to listen to those directly involved.
 Try evaluating the extent of hostility among the employees.
 Remember, you’re there to sort out the situation.

 This needs to be done together.
 Make sure you slow things down after all the emotional turbulence between the employees.

 Talk it out with them individually for quick and effective results.

 At this step, HR can also get involved for impartial outcomes.

 6. Keep in Touch with an Employee Handbook

-There are several policies which protect you as a mediator and your employees too – keep an eye on the policies because you’re there to manage the existing conflict – not worsen it.
+Several policies protect you as a mediator and your employees, too – keep an eye on the guidelines because you’re there to manage the existing conflict – not worsen it.

 7. Come Up with a Reasonable Solution

 Quick fixes have an issue in that they don’t last forever.
-Instead of quickly resolving an issue, ensure that you come up with a realistic solution where nobody gets hurt.
+Instead of quickly resolving an issue, ensure that you develop a realistic solution where nobody gets hurt.